simonschmidt/bash-parse-opts/README.md

 ## Settings

-The settings are provided through the environment
+The settings are provided through shell variables

 ### options